quicwg/base-drafts/draft-ietf-quic-tls.md

 Each time that an endpoint receives data on stream 1, it determines if it can deliver the data to TLS.
 Any octets that are contiguous with the last data provided to TLS can be delivered.
-When any octets of TLS data can be delivered, then TLS is provided with the data then new handshake octets are requested from TLS.
+When any octets of TLS data can be delivered, TLS is provided with the data.
+New handshake octets are then requested from TLS.

 TLS might not provide any octets if the handshake messages it has received are incomplete.